PA32A:

 David Glyn Vaughan and Tim M. Stockings, NERC British Antarctic Survey, Cambridge, United Kingdom

-Thomas Paul Wagner, NASA Headquarters, Washington, DC, United States, Eric Y Larour, NASA Jet Propulsion Laboratory, Pasadena, CA, United States and Charles E Webb, Stinger Ghaffarian Technologies Greenbelt, Greenbelt, MD, United States
+Thomas Paul Wagner, NASA Headquarters, Washington, DC, United States, Eric Y Larour, NASA Jet Propulsion Laboratory, Pasadena, United States and Charles E Webb, Stinger Ghaffarian Technologies Greenbelt, Greenbelt, MD, United States

 Nicole Biebow, Alfred Wegener Institute Helmholtz-Center for Polar and Marine Research Bremerhaven, Bremerhaven, Germany and EU-PolarNet consortium